Aldabra Giant Tortoise

 Facts And Features About Aldabra Giant Tortoise

-The Aldabra giant tortoise is one of the most interesting creatures on earth.
+The Aldabra giant tortoise is one of the most interesting creatures on Earth.
 Here are some incredible facts and features about this amazing creature:

-2. Their shells are typically beautiful brown or black with dark spots for males while females are lighter in colour.
+2. Their shells are typically beautiful, brown or black, with dark spots for males, while females are lighter in colour.
 Their skin is also very colourful with shades of yellow, green and blue being common.

-3. These giant tortoises also have long necks and legs which makes them very graceful animals.
+3. These giant tortoises also have long necks and legs, which makes them very graceful animals.

-4. Another interesting fact about Aldabra giant tortoises is that they can swim and hold their breath underwater for up to 30 minutes, this means they can travel between islands if they need to.
+4. Another interesting fact about Aldabra giant tortoises is that they can swim and hold their breath underwater for up to 30 minutes, which means they can travel between islands if they need to.

-5. They also have very strong jaws which they use to crush hard nuts and other food items.
+5. They also have very strong jaws, which they use to crush hard nuts and other food items.

 6. The Aldabra giant tortoises are the only species of tortoise that can exist completely underwater for up to 5 minutes.
 They have a small hole on the top of their head called a fontanelle that allows them to breathe when their head is underwater.